Easy Parmesan Breadstick Knots

 Instructions

-- In the bowl of a stand mixer fitted with the dough hook (you can also make these breadsticks by hand in a large bowl with a spoon), combine the water, sugar or honey, yeast, salt, garlic powder, and 1 cup of the flour.
+- In the bowl of a stand mixer fitted with the dough hook, combine the water, sugar or honey, yeast, salt, garlic powder, and 1 cup of the flour.
 Mix to combine.
-With the mixer on low speed, add the cheese and then gradually add the flour, a little at a time, until a soft ball of dough forms and clears the sides of the bowl.
-Knead for 2-3 minutes, adding more flour if the dough is overly sticky.
-Take care not to over flour the dough; depending on elevation, humidity, temperature and other factors, including how you measure flour, you may need to add more or less flour.
-Don’t stress about the exact amount, focus more on the texture of the dough.
+With the mixer on low speed, add the cheese and then gradually add the flour until the dough forms a ball and clears the sides of the bowl.

-- Let the dough rest in the bowl for 10-15 minutes.
-Spread the melted butter on a half sheet pan (11X17 inches).
+- Spread the melted butter on a half sheet pan (11X17-inch rimmed baking sheet).

-- Bake the breadsticks for 15-16 minutes until lightly golden.
-Brush with additional melted butter, if desired (not necessary, but delicious).
+- Bake the breadsticks for 15-16 minutes until golden.
+Brush with additional melted butter out of the oven, if desired (not necessary, but delicious).

 Notes